Vic McGlynn

 She is also a performance DJ, as well as a former comedian, and has performed as an animal mascot as a monkey, shark, lion and rabbit, and on stage with The Flaming Lips at the Manchester Apollo.

 McGlynn also works as an actress in varied productions.

-In 2020 Vic McGlynn began working for the National Health Service (NHS) as part of the MTU (mobile testing unit).
-The MTU was enforced to help stop the spread of COVID-19 coronavirus and Vic was employed by the Scottish Ambulance Service.
-In 2021 she began her studies in Adult Nursing (MSc) at the University of Dundee and will qualify in 2024.
+In 2020 McGlynn began working for the National Health Service (NHS) as part of the MTU (mobile testing unit).
+The MTU was enforced to help stop the spread of COVID-19 coronavirus and she was employed by the Scottish Ambulance Service.
+In 2021 she began her studies in Adult Nursing (MSc) at the University of Dundee and qualified in 2024.
+She practices in Edinburgh.

 Background

-Vic McGlynn was raised in Blackpool.
+McGlynn was raised in Blackpool.
 She attended Montgomery High School in Bispham, and left in 1994.
 She began her career in radio at the age of 13 working on her school station before graduating to a voluntary role at local station Radio Wave.

 McGlynn cites her love of 1980s pop band The Smiths, who she became an avid fan of when she was eight years old, as the reason behind her passion for music.